jean-ma/kreuzwort/python_context_analyzer/README.md

 ## Definition of a context

 Here the context of a word W is defined as the three words preceeding W + the three words following it.
+That is: a window of six words centered on W.

+## Result

+The algorithm has been applied to the german text "Die Verwandlung" the result can be seen in `result_for_die_verwandlung.txt`.

+It doesn't seem useful.
+The context are mostly made of words with one single occurence.
+This makes it difficult to consider them as a usual context.

+Improvement could be obtained through
+- increasing the window size,
+- using a larger text or many texts
+- trying word embeddings